polyverse/logrus_context_hook/README.md

 # logrus_context_hook
-A Logrus Hook to pull fields from Context (when passed) and convert into fields.
+A Logrus Hook to pull keys from Context (when passed) and convert into log fields.

 # Use